gyk-jane/pali-canon-db/README.md

 ## Future work / To-do
 - [ ] Dockerize project to simplify deployment.
 - [ ] Enhance query speed and implement more advanced search capabilities, especially for searching through textual content.
+- [ ] Implement CDC strategy to update target databases when data sources are updated.

 ## Contribute
 Contributions are welcome!